 Mind or subject mapping is a similar technique to brainstorming, whereby you create a visual map of displaying the connections among these topics or ideas.
 The mapping process is routinely started by a central idea, which is then divided into smaller branches, representing different aspects of the idea.
-Mind or subject mapping is a useful tool for creating a visual roadmap that can be revisited and developed further for a specific creative project.
+Mind or subject mapping is a useful tool for creating a visual roadmap that can help you find inspiration.

 Be Open To New Experiences

-Being open to new experiences is said to breed creativity and spark new ideas.
+Being open to new experiences is said to breed creativity, spark new ideas and ultimately find inspiration.
 Unsurprisingly, the most creative among us are those who are open to exploring new territories.

 The key to this process is to focus on the unexpected.
 It may, of course, feel awkward or uncomfortable at first, but you must remember that the wider your experience range, the more likely you are to generate new creative ideas.
 Seeing the world with fresh eyes can be accomplished in various ways, such as reading history, starting a new hobby, listening to music, or talking to someone new.
 All these experiences will change your perspective and provide room for creativity.